 Maurício Meirelles wrote about two projects I’ve had the pleasure of working on and which are to be released in July 2016, both done in collaboration with Mirna Queiroz, for the Folha de S. Paulo, Brazil’s largest daily newspaper.
 The WWB issue focuses on writers beyond Rio-São Paulo and a few foreign perspectives, while the PEN book brings work from twelve Brazilian women writers for the first time.

 Translation of Mia Couto’s Rain and Other Stories from Biblioasis available for pre-order

 Recently, my translation of Mia Couto’s Rain and Other Stories (the name we settled on for the collection Estórias Abensonhadas) became available for pre-order on Amazon.
-I’d recommend, of course, that you buy it at your local bookstore when it comes out January 10, 2017.
-Perhaps you might even let them know you want and they’ll order a stack.
+I’d recommend, of course, that you buy it at your local bookstore when it comes out in June 2017.
+Perhaps you might even let them know you want it and they’ll order a stack.